top of page

 Her comment really struck a chord with me.
 Why?
 It’s deep - it can be applied to two totally different dimensions of how you might think about your own physical health.

 To be clear, I’m not suggesting you stop taking advice from someone who inspires you in your pursuit of physical health (or any goal, for that matter).
 But I do recommend you take the inspiration for what it is: encouragement to help you do something that is hard, or to try something new.
+Try not to let yourself get caught up in the vicious cycle of comparison.

 Whether you’ve noticed shifts in your health gradually, or had a particular moment of “reckoning,” it’s pretty much guaranteed that as a human being, your body’s needs will continue to change over the course of your life.
+Try your best to focus on what you need today, and nourish the current version of you.

 Ultimately, Nina’s statement is an invitation to embrace the body you are in today, and focus on how to both challenge and nurture yourself in the ways that work for you, for now.
 It’s an empowering way to focus on yourself, in the present.

-👉 How to promote your own physical health
+👉 How to promote your physical health

 Pink background with text "Reasons to Love Your Body" surrounded by phrases like "It's Beautiful," "It's Yours," and "It Keeps You Alive."

-Both Nina and I shared that in pursuing our physical health, we had to let go of a lot of things in order to make room for more useful and powerful ideas.
-Three key things we now focus on instead:
+Both Nina and I shared that in pursuing our physical health, we had to let go of a lot of things to make room for more useful and powerful ideas.

-Prioritize what gives you energy.
+🔥 Prioritize what gives you energy.

 The goals I have for my physical health have shifted over time, especially the past 10 years.
 Nowadays, I make choices that help me feel energized - rather than trying to look good.
 The choice has led to tradeoffs in certain areas, but by focusing on the things that give me energy, it creates a positive “domino effect” with the other aspects of my physical health - even without focusing on them directly.

-Make time for rest & recovery.
+❤️🩹 Make time for rest & recovery.

-Acceptance is key.
+🧘 Acceptance is key.

 Throughout the episode, Nina and I both reflected that acceptance has been a critical part of our journeys toward physical health - accepting the bodies we have, what they need, and the ways they've changed with time.
-Acceptance ultimately paves the way for a positive mindset, and makes it more likely you can succeed in making hard but worthwhile changes.

 👉 Some final thoughts

 Physical health is an intensely personal and ongoing journey.
-It’s not about achieving a fixed ideal, but about listening to your body, prioritizing the things that make you feel good, and accepting that some days (or phases of life) will look different than others.
+It’s not about achieving a fixed ideal, but rather listening to your body, prioritizing the things that make you feel good, and accepting that some days (or phases of life) will look different than others.

 I hope this episode helps you discover new ways to think about your own physical health and well-being.
 In it, you’ll find validation, perspective, and practical ideas for developing a more compassionate relationship with your physical self.